psychoinformatics-de/psychoinformatics-www/content/pages/publications.rst

 for Best Practices in Data Analysis and Sharing in Neuroimaging using MRI.
 *Commentary submitted to Nature Neuroscience*.

-**Häusler, C. O. & Hanke, M.**.
-An annotation of cuts, depicted locations, and temporal progression in the motion picture "Forrest Gump".

 **Sengupta, A.**, Yakupov, R., Speck, O., Pollmann, S. & **Hanke, M.**.
 Ultra high-field multi-resolution fMRI data for orientation decoding in visual cortex.